t-sasatani/KiCAD-tutorial/README.md

 # KiCad tutorial

+## Content (what we will make)
+- Make a simple wireless power receiver circuit that lights up an LED light bulb.
+- (I might add some other circuit examples by the workshop.)

 ## What you will learn
 - The minimum workflow for using KiCad
 - How to place orders to PCB manufactures